Avec112/spring-boot-activemq-artemis-demo/README.md

 #### Start Producer application
 Open the Producer terminal and start Producer application.
 Messages will be produced and the application will then terminate.
-__Watch the consumer shell for messages when running this command!__
+**Watch the consumer shell for messages when running this command!**
 ```
+> cd ./spring-boot-activemq-artemis-demo/producer
 > mvn spring-boot:run
 ```
 Or you can start the application like this.